jax-parker/suffolk-sailing-club/README.md

 * Home Page<br>
   The homepage had a div added with a title for the Club information section to break up the page.
 The mobile version had to have the title and strapline realigned to fit the screensize on all pages.<br>
 * Activities Page<br>
-  The activities were spread across the whole width of the page with an obscured background to make the club activities 'pop out'.
+  The activities were spread across the whole width of the page with an obscured background image to make the club activities 'pop out'.
 A short intro title was added just before the video to introduce it.<br>
 * Contact Page<br>
   On first design, the contact page call to action (the form) was lost so a reverse block background was added the edges softened with radius adjustment.
 * Thank you Page<br>
   The text had a background added to it to ensure it didn't get lost against the background of the hero image taken from the homepage and the nav bar was removed.
+This was to encourage users to click on the social icons instead.
 Clicking on the title will get you back to the homepage if required.<br>
 * Please see [Here](assets/wireframes/wireframe_vs_website.pdf) for images of differences to design.<br>

 # Limitations